 Yes!
-Please send feature requests (and bugs) to firstname.lastname@example.org.
+Please send feature requests (and bugs) to our new subReddit page or email@example.com.

 Can I use a language generated by Vulgar in a published work?

 Yes!
-I will not attempt to claim copyright over any generated output from Vulgar.
+We will not attempt to claim copyright over any generated output from Vulgar.
 Copyright is only held over the source code and IPA recordings.
-In fact, if you are using Vulgar in a published work, I would love to hear about it, and would probably be happy to promote it.
+In fact, if you are using Vulgar in a published work, we would love to hear about it, and would probably be happy to promote it.

-My custom orthography is being weird.
+My custom spelling rules are being weird.
 What's up with that?

 It's possible that you need to change the order of your rules.

 Vulgar's default word list the comes from an English word frequency list by linguist Mark Davies at Wordfrequency.info.
-Unlike other word frequency lists that simply count unique stings of words, Davies’ research groups inflected English words into their non-inflected dictionary forms, e.g. ‘is’, ‘was’, and ‘were’ are counted as ‘be’, and ‘dogs’ is counted as ‘dog’.
+Davies’ research groups inflected English words into their non-inflected dictionary forms, example: ‘is’, ‘was’, and ‘were’ are counted as ‘be’; ‘dogs’ is counted as ‘dog’.

-However, because this research comes from a corpus of contemporary American English, a certain level of artistic licence has been taken to tailor the vocabulary towards a more ‘fantasy fiction’ genre.
+Because this research comes from a corpus of contemporary American English, a certain level of artistic licence has been taken to tailor the vocabulary towards a more ‘fantasy fiction’ genre.
 Certain highly culturally specific words have been removed (e.g. ‘Catholic’, ‘Republican’), as well as some highly modern terminology (e.g. ‘internet’).
-Meanwhile many words that would be deemed important to a more pre-technological society have been added (‘lake’, ‘hill’, ‘sword’, ‘murder’ and the oldest profession ‘prostitute’, just to name a few).

-The default list also covers the Swadesh list, which is often used in the conlang community as a starting point for basic vocabulary.
+The both the 2000 and 4000 word versions cover the Swadesh list, which is often used in the conlang community as a starting point for basic vocabulary.